rticommunity/rticonnextdds-qos-diff/README.md

 --break_on_failure  Break on diff failure.
 --versions          Compare across different versions of Connext.
 --expand            Expand the Qos profile.
 Do not diff.
+--delta             Only show the delta from default profile values.
+Only valid with --expand.
 </pre>

 ### Expand Qos Files

 `expand` is the only additionally required flag.
+Add the `delta` flag to limit the output to only show changes from the default profile.

 ### Diff Qos Files

 Either `diff_file` or `commit` must be specified.
 If both are specified, `diff_file` will be ignored.
-The user will be prompted by the application to select a Connext version, and if `--versions` is selected, the user will be prompted to select both the base and diff versions of Connext.
+The user will be prompted by the application to select a Connext version, and if `versions` is selected, the user will be prompted to select both the base and diff versions of Connext.

 ### Profile Specification

 To operate on a single profile instead of the entire file, you can use the `--profile` command with arguments in the format `LIBRARY::PROFILE[::[ENTITY_NAME]::TOPIC_FILTER::ENTITY_TYPE]`.
 If you choose to specify a `TOPIC_FILTER`, `ENTITY_TYPE` is required and `ENTITY_NAME` is optional.
 Valid options for `ENTITY_TYPE` are: `datawriter_qos`, `datareader_qos`, `topic_qos`.

-This same argument pattern is required for the `--new_profile` argument.
+This same argument pattern is required for the `new_profile` argument.

 ## Common Scenarios